- Persistent itchy scalp that does not improve may be a sign of an underlying condition that needs medical evaluation.

 1. Anxiety or stress

-Anxiety or stress can cause mild to intense scalp itchiness that is occasional or constant.
-Many times, it occurs with other symptoms like a burning sensations to the scalp well as other parts of the body, like the arms, legs and face.
+Anxiety or stress can cause scalp itchiness that ranges from mild to intense and may be occasional or constant.
+It often occurs along with a burning sensation on the scalp and sometimes on other areas of the body, such as the arms, legs, or face.

-What to do: You should engage in activities that help you to cope with stress or anxiety, like relaxing in a calm environment or drinking a soothing tea like chamomile, passion fruit or valerian.
-Check-out other herbs for anxiety you can use to prepare relaxing teas at home.
-Other examples to help relieve stress include walking or maintaining a hobby.
-If you feel overwhelmed or unable to cope, you should seek medical attention for further therapy.
+How to treat: You can try activities that help you cope with stress or anxiety, such as spending time in a calm environment or drinking a soothing tea made with chamomile, passion fruit, or valerian.
+Check out other herbs for anxiety you can use to prepare relaxing teas at home.

 2. Dry skin